 In December 2007, the Commission completed the 2006 quadrennial review of its media ownership rules.
-This review involved an analysis of the then current marketplace in which radio, television and newspapers operated along side of – and sometimes provided similar programming – as other media such as satellite TV and radio, cable TV and the Internet.
+This review involved an analysis of the marketplace in which radio, television, and newspapers operated alongside of – and sometimes provided similar programming – as other media such as satellite TV and radio, cable TV, and the Internet.
 As a part of the review, the FCC also addressed a 2004 court decision that blocked several ownership rule changes the Commission adopted in 2003.
 The FCC in 2007 voted to modestly relax its existing ban on newspaper/broadcast cross-ownership, which had been in effect for more than 30 years.
-It left the other existing rules intact as they existed pre-2003.
+It left the other rules intact as they existed pre-2003.

-Local TV Multiple Ownership.
 The rule allows an entity to own up to two TV stations in the same DMA if either (1) the service areas – known as “Grade B signal contours” – of the stations do not overlap; or (2) at least one of the stations is not ranked among the top four stations in the DMA (based on market share), and at least eight independently owned TV stations would remain in the market after the proposed combination.

-The rule imposes restrictions based on a sliding scale that varies by the size of the market: (1) in markets with at least 20 independently owned “media voices” (defined as full power TV stations and radio stations, major newspapers, and the cable system in the market) an entity can own up to two TV stations and six radio stations (or one TV station and seven radio stations); (2) in markets with at least ten independently owned “media voices” an entity can own up to two TV stations and four radio stations; and (3) in the smallest markets an entity may own two TV stations and one radio station.
+The rule imposes ownership restrictions based on a sliding scale that varies by the size of the market: (1) in markets with at least 20 independently owned “media voices” (defined as full power TV stations and radio stations, major newspapers, and the cable system in the market) an entity can own up to two TV stations and six radio stations (or one TV station and seven radio stations); (2) in markets with at least ten independently owned “media voices” an entity can own up to two TV stations and four radio stations; and (3) in the smallest markets an entity may own two TV stations and one radio station.
 In all markets, an entity must comply with the local radio and local TV ownership limits.

-Local Radio Ownership.
-The rule imposes restrictions based on a sliding scale that varies by the size of the market: (1) in a radio market with 45 or more stations, an entity may own up to eight radio stations, no more than five of which may be in the same service (AM or FM); (2) in a radio market with between 30 and 44 radio stations, an entity may own up to seven radio stations, no more than four of which may be in the same service; (3) in a radio market hosting between 15 and 29 radio stations, an entity may own up to six radio stations, no more than four of which may be in the same service; and (4) in a radio market with 14 or fewer radio stations, an entity may own up to five radio stations, no more than three of which may be in the same service, as long as the entity does not own more than 50 percent of all radio stations in that market.
+The rule imposes ownership restrictions based on a sliding scale that varies by the size of the market: (1) in a radio market with 45 or more stations, an entity may own up to eight radio stations, no more than five of which may be in the same service (AM or FM); (2) in a radio market with between 30 and 44 radio stations, an entity may own up to seven radio stations, no more than four of which may be in the same service; (3) in a radio market hosting between 15 and 29 radio stations, an entity may own up to six radio stations, no more than four of which may be in the same service; and (4) in a radio market with 14 or fewer radio stations, an entity may own up to five radio stations, no more than three of which may be in the same service, as long as the entity does not own more than 50 percent of all radio stations in that market.

 For More Information

-For information about other telecommunications issues visit the Consumer & Governmental Affairs Bureau website , or contact the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:
+For information about other communications issues, visit the FCC’s Consumers website , or contact the FCC’s Consumer Center by calling 1-888-CALL-FCC (1-888-225-5322) voice or 1-888-TELL-FCC (1-888-835-5322) TTY; faxing 1-866-418-0232; or writing to:

 Federal Communications Commission

-Consumer & Governmental Affairs Bureau
+Consumer and Governmental Affairs Bureau

 Consumer Inquiries and Complaints Division